react-declarative/react-declarative/NOTES.md

 3. **Supabase** - [https://supabase.com/](https://supabase.com/)

     Blazing fast application server which uses Haskel (Postgrest) under the hood.
-Which cost `1Gb` of RAM in java cost `60Mb` in haskell
+Which cost `1Gb` of RAM in java cost `60Mb` in haskel

 All of them supports Realtime event bus that means staring coding new app without them pointless: they scalable on backend, they performant on frontend.
 There is a problem of migrating from one to another.
 Each of framework connect itself to the frontend by using generated SDK.
 It's a JS class with static method each of them wrap `fetch` call.